 Have the volunteer try to guess who s/he is as s/he goes along with answering the questions being posed by the audience.

 Tip

-A great way to bring Israel to life here is to encourage campers to choose locations based on stories they've heard from Israeli counselors and friends, or places on the camp's Israel trip itinerary.
+A great way to bring Israel to life here is to encourage participants to choose locations based on stories they've heard from Israelis, or elsewhere.